 But a few minutes later when I got into the kitchen, I realized I was wrong.
 It was 9:20. 😲 Apparently my eyes were a little fuzzy when I looked at the clock in my bedroom.
 I started scrambling, but I didn't panic.
 After running through everything in my head, it was still doable.

-At least until the client texted and said she was ahead of schedule and would likely be there to pickup closer to 11.
+At least until the client texted and said she was ahead of schedule and would likely be there to pick up the 50th Anniversary cake closer to 11.
 Uh-oh.

 Aaaaack!!!
 I always give myself WAY more time than needed to finish a cake and this time I had messed up!
 Doubt started to creep in and I wasn't sure I could finish on time.